-Early Alzheimer's Gene Spells Tragedy For Patients, Opportunity For Science
+Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 Familial Alzheimer's intrigued Ringman.
 It was a relatively new field.
 Families with the disease had been known to exist since Alzheimer's first described the disease in 1906, but the genes weren't identified until about 90 years later.
 The research touched on so many parts of science — neurology, biology and psychology.

 Later, Ringman came across an article co-authored by a Mexican neuropsychologist he had worked with before, Yaneth Rodriguez.
 It was about four families in Mexico that had early Alzheimer's disease, and they had symptoms similar to his two patients.

 In 2000, Ringman traveled to Mexico and met with both Rodriguez and a geneticist, Maria Elisa Alonso.
 Alonso told him that another family there had tested positive for the A431E mutation.
 Now, there were three, all of Mexican heritage.

 Ringman collected DNA samples of members of seven more families who were being treated in Mexico.
 Test results not only confirmed members of each family had A431E, they indicated the patients all shared the same chunk of DNA.
 That's when he knew.
 They were all related, distant cousins who had never met.